 - In some countries, Google My Business may also provide automatically suggested posts based on your 4- or 5-star customer reviews.
 You'll see these suggestions when you sign in to Google My Business, or through email notifications.

 - Offers: Provide promotional sales or offers from your business.
-Offers require a title, start/end dates and times.
+Offers require a title as well as start and end dates and times.
 A "View offer" action button is automatically added to the post.
 You can also include a photo, video, description, coupon code, link and terms and conditions with the post.
 For example, a pizza parlour may advertise 20% off large pizzas for a week.
 Offers appear near the top of the Business Profile on Google Search and Maps.
 They also appear with all other posts in the 'Updates' tab.

 - Important: The product post doesn't create a post to share.